Arash84Prhsn/WaterSortGame/README.md

 - 2- The pouring will continue until the destination bottle fills up or we reach a different color in the selected bottle.

-- 3- You are not allowed to pour onto the same bottle as the current selected bottle
+- 3- You are not allowed to pour a bottle onto itself.

 And the last Rule that you should know is that the game will only end when you win or give the finish command otherwise it will continue.